The Law Enforcement Advancing Data and Science Scholars Program

 Established in 2014 through a partnership between NIJ and the

-Research is a valuable tool for law enforcement agencies—not only for the police chiefs who make policy decisions, but also for the mid-rank officers who carry out and measure those decisions.
-Through this program, NIJ and IACP hope to identify and nurture the next generation of law enforcement leadership through encouraging the use of evidence-based research to advance criminal justice throughout the nation.
+Research is a valuable tool for law enforcement agencies.
+This program aims to identify and nurture the next generation of law enforcement leadership through encouraging the use of evidence-based research to advance criminal justice.

-After two years, NIJ and IACP have built up a strong group of 19 scholars who are committed to using evidence-based research to strengthen the adjudication of law enforcement within their jurisdictions.
+NIJ and IACP have built up a strong group of scholars who are committed to using evidence-based research to strengthen the adjudication of law enforcement within their jurisdictions.
 NIJ and IACP are currently working on techniques to encourage further collaboration between the scholars and to strengthen the program even further moving forward.

 LEADS scholars and NIJ staff visiting the Chicago Police Department.